pendragon-andyh/junox/README.md

 - The [old ReactJS-based UI](https://pendragon-andyh.github.io/junox/dist/index.html) - I have tested this on the last Chrome, Firefox and Edge browsers.
 The messy UI is my fault.
 - The fun [new NexusUI-based UI](https://pendragon-andyh.github.io/junox/demo/juno60-nexusUI.html) - I have tested this on Chrome and Edge.
 I think Firefox is having a hissy-fit because of me using ES6 modules in the engine.

+Some of the patches have a the "sweet-spot" on the keyboard or are designed to be used with pitch-bend.
+You may need to play a couple of notes before the JavaScript JIT gets going properly.

 Also some useful visualizations: [DCO](https://pendragon-andyh.github.io/junox/demo/juno60-dco.html), [LFO](https://pendragon-andyh.github.io/junox/demo/juno60-lfo.html),
 [Envelope](https://pendragon-andyh.github.io/junox/demo/juno60-envelope.html), and